Carl Schurz

 After the war, Schurz established a newspaper in St. Louis, Missouri, and won election to the U.S. Senate, becoming the first German-born American elected to that body.
 Breaking with Republican President Ulysses S. Grant, Schurz helped establish the Liberal Republican Party.
-The party advocated civil service reform, sound money, low tariffs, low taxes, and an end to railroad grants, and opposed Grant's efforts to protect African-American civil rights in the Southern United States during Reconstruction.
+The party advocated civil-service reform, sound money, low tariffs, low taxes, and an end to railroad grants; it opposed Grant's efforts to protect African-American civil rights in the Southern United States during Reconstruction.
 Schurz chaired the 1872 Liberal Republican convention, which nominated a ticket that unsuccessfully challenged President Grant in the 1872 presidential election.
 Schurz lost his own 1874 re-election bid and resumed his career as a newspaper editor.

 After Republican Rutherford B. Hayes won the 1876 presidential election, he appointed Schurz as his Secretary of the Interior.
-Schurz sought to make civil service based on merit rather than political and party connections and helped prevent the transfer of the Bureau of Indian Affairs to the War Department.

-He was elected as a member to the American Philosophical Society in 1878.
+Schurz sought to make civil service based on merit rather than on political and party connections, and helped prevent the transfer of the Bureau of Indian Affairs to the War Department.
+He was elected as a member of the American Philosophical Society in 1878.

-Schurz moved to New York City after Hayes left office in 1881 and briefly served as the editor of the New York Evening Post and The Nation and later became the editorial writer for Harper's Weekly.
+Schurz moved to New York City after Hayes left office in 1881 and briefly served as the editor of the New York Evening Post and The Nation; he later became the editorial writer for Harper's Weekly.
 He remained active in politics and led the "Mugwump" movement, which opposed nominating James G. Blaine in the 1884 presidential election.
 Schurz opposed William Jennings Bryan's bimetallism in the 1896 presidential election but supported Bryan's anti-imperialist campaign in the 1900 presidential election.
 Schurz died in New York City in 1906.